 ~8 hour ride (4000+ yen)

 Well, you’re in Japan and they did INVENT Pokemon right?
 If you haven’t tried Pokemon Go yet then this is the perfect place to give it a shot.
 You’ll find free WIFI all around Nara Park so if you’d prefer to just check your email that works too.
+This is called, a perfect day trip to Nara.

 Need Travel Insurance?
 Head to World Nomads for the best deals!
 Its where I got mine and I love it.